 With the advent of a national movement for healthcare reform and the passage of the Affordable Care Act, Dr. Ortiz has been leading the charge for urban primary care infrastructure development, medical neighborhood integration, value based payment reform, technology innovation and an advocate for Patient Centered Medical Home principles for health care delivery.
 Leading physicians and other NJ health care stake holders, he served as past president of the NJ Academy of Family Physicians, representing over 1200 Family Physicians and other primary care practitioners in NJ.

-For his voluntary community service, he currently serves on the Board of Trustees, Executive Committee and as the chairman of the Population Care Committee of the Greater Newark Health Care Coalition, Inc. Dr. Ortiz believes that quality health care is a right, not a privilege and is dedicated to the provision of accessible, quality, comprehensive, patient centered, primary care services, to the most vulnerable populations of our urban areas.
+For his voluntary community service, Dr. Ortiz currently serves on the Board of Trustees, Executive Committee and as the chairman of the Population Care Committee of the Greater Newark Health Care Coalition, Inc. Dr. Ortiz believes that quality health care is a right, not a privilege and is dedicated to the provision of accessible, quality, comprehensive, patient centered, primary care services, to the most vulnerable populations of our urban areas.